 Don’t just patch your servers

 Some companies try to save time and money by just scanning and patching their servers, since that’s where the data lives.
 Of course you should patch your servers, but only patching your servers is like locking your bedroom door at night but leaving the front door unlocked or even open.
-Most security incidents start on user workstations.
+It’s very common for security incidents to start on user workstations.
 If you deploy your updates to the workstations, you cut down on attackers’ options.

 What I found when I moved from the infrastructure world into security was that when workstations get patched effectively, security incidents plummet.